jopemachine/awesome-stars/README.md

 - [antonioru/beautiful-react-hooks](https://github.com/antonioru/beautiful-react-hooks) - 🔥 A collection of beautiful and (hopefully) useful React hooks to speed-up your components and hooks development 🔥
 - [jamiebuilds/react-loadable](https://github.com/jamiebuilds/react-loadable) - :hourglass_flowing_sand: A higher order component for loading components with promises.
 - [pablosichert/react-truncate](https://github.com/pablosichert/react-truncate) - React component for truncating multi-line spans and adding an ellipsis.
-- [evoluteur/meet-the-fans](https://github.com/evoluteur/meet-the-fans) - Query and Visualize the network graph of your GitHub repositories, followers, stargazers, and forks (using GraphQL and D3).
+- [evoluteur/meet-the-fans](https://github.com/evoluteur/meet-the-fans) - Query and visualize the network graph of your GitHub repositories, followers, stargazers, and forks (using GraphQL and D3).
 - [hapijs/joi](https://github.com/hapijs/joi) - The most powerful data validation library for JS
 - [sindresorhus/gzip-size-cli](https://github.com/sindresorhus/gzip-size-cli) - Get the gzipped size of a file or stdin
 - [tc39/proposal-observable](https://github.com/tc39/proposal-observable) - Observables for ECMAScript